 Accounting is a dynamic profession that requires people to possess sound technical knowledge, critical thinking skills, superior interpersonal skills, and the ability to communicate effectively.
 Accountants hold senior management positions in private companies in business or industry, public accounting firms, and government agencies.

 Find the full set of Accounting concentration requirements in Northeastern’s Course Catalog.
-Concentrations are taken as a complement to one of the business degree programs offered.
+Concentrations are taken as a complement to one of the business degree programs offered, including the BS in Business Administration and the BS in International Business.
 Upperclassmen: Please consult the Course Catalog appropriate to your class year and your academic advisor to ensure your coursework is on track.

 For my first co-op, I dealt with pricing securities and evaluating variances for engagement teams at KPMG.
 I was communicating directly with audit managers and partners, which introduced me to the auditing field and sparked my initial interest.Roopali Shreedhar, BSBA’17